alexander-torres/wedeploy.com/node/electric/src/pages/docs/deploy/configuring-deployments/index.md

 }
 ```

 In this example, the `photos` volume will be shared and both services can access the files within that volume by the declared paths.
+We only accept absolute paths and not relative ones.

 **Note:** Once you delete your project, any files in the volumes will also be destroyed.